 The Idaho State Department of Agriculture (ISDA) Ground Water Program implements the Idaho Pesticide Management Plan (PMP) (2001), and the Rules Governing Pesticide Management Plans for Ground Water Protection (IDAPA 02.03.01) (Idaho PMP Rule).
 The Idaho PMP Rule requires the ISDA to conduct monitoring and response actions associated with pesticide detections in Idaho ground water, and to help prevent further contamination that may result in exceeding drinking water standards.
-ISDA staff collected samples from 257 wells from major aquifers throughout Idaho in 2017.
+ISDA staff collected samples from 245 wells from major aquifers throughout Idaho in 2018.
 These wells are primarily used for domestic drinking water.
 ISDA submitted ground water samples to be tested for more than 100 pesticides or their breakdown components at the Idaho Food Quality Assurance Laboratory (IFQAL), Twin Falls, ID.
 The testing methods at IFQAL allow pesticides to be detected at low levels; these pesticides detected in drinking water do not indicate a health risk until reference points are exceeded.
 A sub-set of select wells was also tested for 82 Volatile Organic Compounds (VOC).

-There were measurable detections of pesticides in 123 of the 257 monitored wells.
-On average, at wells with pesticides detected, the concentrations were at 3% of the reference point, falling into the Level 1 response category.
+There were measurable detections of pesticides in 106 of the 245 monitored wells.
+On average, at wells with pesticides detected, the concentrations were at 3% of the reference point, which falls into the Level 1 response category.
 Over 98% of the wells tested fall into or below the Level 1 response category of the Idaho PMP Rule, which are at levels protective of human health.
-Five wells, and six pesticides, were found with pesticide concentrations above the Level 1 response category.
-One well had detectable pesticide concentrations that were greater than half the recommended levels (Level 3 category) for the measured Desethyl atrazine.
-There was also a Level 2 category detection of Atrazine near Ashton, ID.
-Two wells were greater than half the reference point for herbicide Triallate; both of these wells have known historical and site-specific problems.
-One well was south of Lewiston, ID, and the other was near Ashton, ID.
-Both of these wells fall into the Level 3 response category.
-The well near Lewiston, ID also had a Level 2 response category for Pentachlorophenol.
+Five wells, and three different pesticides, were found with pesticide concentrations above the Level 1 response category.
+One well had detectable pesticide concentrations that were greater than half the recommended levels (Level 3 category) for the measured Triallate concentrations.
+There were 4 detections at the Level 2 category.
+Two of Level 2 category detections were for Desethyl atrazine concentrations near Ashton, ID, and Lewiston, ID.
+One well with measured concentrations of the herbicide Triallate near Ashton, ID was at 31% of the reference point or a Level 2 response category.
+There were decreases in 2018 in most of these wells/pesticides since 2017.
 All of these wells are discussed in more detail below and in Annual Technical Summaries.
+In 2018, there was a new detection of Dinoseb at 27% of the drinking water standard, long-term monitoring will confirm the persistence and magnitude.
 Other wells near these locations do not have these pesticide concentrations, indicating that these are isolated problems.
-In the Dacthal restriction area, monitoring results found one well in which Dacthal was identified above 20% of the reference point, thereby falling into the Level 2 response category.
-No well monitored in 2017 exceeded a drinking water standard or reference level.
+In the Dacthal restriction area, monitoring results found no wells in 2018 where Dacthal was identified above 20% of the reference point.
+No well monitored in 2018 exceeded a drinking water standard or reference level.

-In eastern Idaho, the project developed and initiated in 2015 changed into a long-term project to monitor for methyl bromide and its breakdown components and the potential ground water impacts at wells near locations within the Pale Cyst Nematode Eradication Program Area.
+In eastern Idaho, the project developed and initiated in 2015 changed into a long-term project to monitor for Methyl bromide and its breakdown components and the potential ground water impacts at wells near locations within the Pale Cyst Nematode Eradication Program Area.
 There were no measured pesticides or their breakdown products associated with the nematode eradication program in these wells.
-The snowpack from the winter of 2016/2017 was significantly greater than average; it is suspected that this snowpack and subsequent ground water recharge may have affected some well water quality.
-Long-term data are required to confirm this initial observation.
+Baseline data collection was initiated in 2018 in the Southeast Idaho Region, near the cities of Grace, Preston and Blackfoot.
+No pesticide concentrations of concern were identified in the first year of monitoring.